StuartsProjects/HAB2/Programs/README.md

 NeoSWSerial  - https://github.com/SlashDevin/NeoSWSerial

-There is an issue with the Flash-5 library, changes to the Arduino IDE since the Library was published in 2014 cause a compile error; ‘prog_char’ does not name a type.
+There is an issue with the Flash-5 library, changes to the Arduino IDE since the Library was published in 2014 cause a compile error which is reported as ‘prog_char’ does not name a type.
 The solution to this is to edit the Flash.h file in the Flash-5 Library.
-Add the following lines in Flash.h, just after the #include <avr/pgmspace.h>, i.e. around line 30
+Add the following lines in Flash.h, just after the #include <avr/pgmspace.h>
+i.e. around line 30

-if ARDUINO >= 150
+#if ARDUINO >= 150
 typedef char prog_char __attribute__((__progmem__));
-endif
+#endif

+If you have any problems with the programs do check that you are using the latest revision of the programs, the date is included as part of the program name.